mkudija/mkudija.github.io/reading-notes/_md/2025-01-14-Traditional Logic I.md

 - A **Syllogism** is a group of propositions in orderly sequence, one of which (the consequent) is said to be necessarily inferred from the others (the antecedent).
 	- A syllogism will always contain two premises and a conclusion.
 - **The Essential Law of Argumentation**: If the antecedent is true, the consequent must also be true.
-	- If the syllogism is valid and the consequent is false, then the antecedent must be false.
+	- Corollary 1: If the syllogism is valid and the consequent is false, then the antecedent must be false.
-	- In a valid syllogism with a true consequent, the antecedent is not necessarily true.
+	- Corollary 2: In a valid syllogism with a true consequent, the antecedent is not necessarily true.
 - Terms in a Syllogism:
 	- **Major Term**: predicate of the conclusion
 	- **Minor Term**: subject of the conclusion